leo-project/leo_rpc/README.md

+# **leo_rpc**

-# **leo_rpc** - The original rpc library, interface of which is similar to Erlnag's RPC.
+An original rpc library, interface of which is similar to Erlnag's RPC.
 Aim to connect with over 100 nodes.

 ## Usage